Why we use Fluoride?

 Do we need Fluoride at all?

-Even if there is evidence that fluorides aid the remineralization of teeth and prevent tooth decay more and more experts question the use of fluoride.
+Even if there is evidence that fluorides aid the remineralization of teeth and prevent tooth decay more and more experts question the benefit of fluoride.
 Their take is: Do we want to mitigate the risk of tooth decay by putting a toxid substance into our body, where we actually can’t control the dose.

 According to the critics the line between a beneficial and a toxic fluoride dose is very fine.
 Especially an overdosing for children should be avoided.
 Since we do not know exactly how much fluoride a child actually takes through the food and the environment, this is hard to control.
 Opponents also raise the facts of the side effects of fluorides, that are little-discussed in public media.